 Passion: noun.
 Any Power or Compelling Emotion, as love or hate.

-My reasons for going to a teaching credential program was that it was a natural course to follow after completing City Year, an Americorps organization, and working as a special circumstances instructional assistant (SCIA).
+My reasons for going to a teaching credential program was that it was a natural course to follow after completing City Year, an Americorps organization, and working as a special circumstance instructional assistant (SCIA).
 I knew it was difficult, but I thought I had the tenacity to handle it.
-I enjoyed my pedagogy and foundational classes, but going into the actual classroom was a whole different ball park.
+I enjoyed my pedagogy and foundational classes, but going into the actual classroom was a whole different ballpark.

 Teaching in the classroom is the combination of many factors.
 Individuals must have no fear to be in front of the students (which I did not have), the ability to be clear in explaining concepts and directions (which I did not have), the ability to be assertive ( I was improving), and a multitasker (which I hated and of course did not have).
 Also, individuals must have the ability to think on their feet because no matter how much a person plans their lesson and practices it, it will never go as expected.
 Students will goof off, they will get distracted, and so on.